 Sensitivity Assessment.
 Reduced oxygen levels are likely to inhibit photosynthesis and respiration but not cause a loss of the macroalgae population directly.
 However, small invertebrate epifauna may be lost, causing a reduction in species richness.
 As the biotope is not considered dependent in any way upon these species and as these are not considered key characterizing species this loss is not considered in the sensitivity assessment.
-In additon, sublittoral fringe extent of the biotope is exposed to the air on extreme low tides Therefore, based on Saccharina latissima and Laminaria digitata a resistance of 'High' is recorded.
-Hence resilience is likely to be 'High', and the biotopes is probably 'Not sensitive' at the benchmark level.
+Therefore, based on Saccharina latissima a resistance of 'High' is recorded.
+Hence resilience is likely to be 'High', and the biotope is probably 'Not sensitive' at the benchmark level.